Autoimmune Hepatitis Diet: What Do Doctors Recommend?

 In autoimmune hepatitis, medications are taken until the disease goes into remission.
 The majority of patients go into remission by 18 months to three years of treatment.
 Adding a second medication, such as azathioprine (Azasan; Imuran) or 6-mercaptopurine (Purinethol), can also allow patients to stop or reduce prednisone.
 After ending steroid treatment, most people find it relatively easy to lose any weight gained during steroid treatment.

-Another diet factor to consider in AIH is avoiding obesity.
-Obesity can increase your risk of fatty liver disease.
 If you are obese, work with a nutritionist to develop a healthy-eating plan.
 There is no particular diet recommended for autoimmune hepatitis.
 A mix of whole grains, fruits, vegetables, nuts, lean meats, and fish works best for most people in meeting nutritional needs and maintaining a healthy weight.
 A diet high in fiber in particular can help your liver function at an optimal level.

 Autoimmune hepatitis and alcohol

 Autoimmune hepatitis (AIH) is not caused by alcohol consumption.
 Researchers believe those with AIH may have a genetic disposition to the condition which is triggered by environmental factors.
 Those with other autoimmune diseases are also more likely to be diagnosed with AIH.

 For those living with autoimmune hepatitis, it's important to talk with your doctor about recommendations around alcohol consumption.
 High alcohol consumption can worsen liver damage in several liver diseases, such as hepatitis C and non-alcoholic fatty liver disease.
 Less research has been done on low or moderate alcohol consumption, or on the impact of high alcohol consumption on rare liver diseases, including autoimmune hepatitis (AIH).